Teesdale Way Section 5 (Romaldkirk to Barnard Castle)

 Introduction

 Section 5 of the Teesdale Way links the village of Romaldkirk to the market town of Barnard Castle.
 This section of the trail offers mixed terrain with some steep, rugged and potentially muddy gradients.
 While the river is rarely far way from the trail, they are often separated vertically.
-There is an alternative trail, also waymarked as the Teesdale Way on the opposite side of the river forming a popular circuit walk (or figure-of-eight) between Barnard Castle and Eggleston Bridge with the crossing the river at Cotherstone.
+There is an alternative trail, also way-marked as the Teesdale Way on the opposite side of the river forming a popular circuit walk (or figure-of-eight) between Barnard Castle and Eggleston Bridge, crossing the river at Cotherstone.

 Stats at a Glance